On graded and shifted notions, and thick morphisms: Versions of -algebras with a -grading.

-which for $\e=0$ are antisymmetric and satisfy higher Jacobi identities in the form~\eqref{eq.hjac}, and for $\e=1$ are symmetric and satisfy higher Jacobi identities in the form~\eqref{eq.hjacod}. \end{definition} Note again that linearity, symmetry and antisymmetry are controlled only by parity and not by weight.
+Note again that linearity, symmetry and antisymmetry are controlled only by parity and not by weight.
 For $k=0$, we return to $\Linf$-algebras or odd $\Linf$-algebras in the sense of Definition~\ref{def.grlinf} if $\e=0$ or $\e=1$, respectively.

-If one wants to link parity with weight, then in the definition of shifted structure $\e$ has to be set to $k\mod 2$.
+If one wants to link parity with weight, then in the definition of a shifted structure $\e\in \Z$ has to be set to $k\mod 2$.